feathersjs-ecosystem/feathers-sequelize/README.md

 ### operators

 Sequelize deprecated string based operators a while ago for security reasons.
-Starting at version 4.0.0 `feathers-sequelize` converts queries securely.
+Starting at version 4.0.0 `feathers-sequelize` converts queries securely, so you can still use string based operators listed below.
 If you want to support additional Sequelize operators, the `operators` service option can contain a mapping from query parameter name to Sequelize operator.
 By default supported are:

 ```
 '$eq',